Structure of the Board of Aldermen

 The four officers are the President, Vice-President, Majority Floor Leader and Assistant Majority Floor Leader.
 The President is elected city wide and the remaining three are determined by seniority.

 The President presides at all the meeting, preserves decorum and determines all questions of order.
-He or she also appoints standing and special committees and serves as an equal member of all committees.
+The President also appoints standing and special committees and serves as an equal member of all committees.
 The President assigns bills to appropriate committees and refers bills, when ready, to the Engrossment Committee.

-The Vice-President performs all the duties of the President when he or she is absent.
+The Vice-President performs all the duties of the President when the President is absent.

-The Assistant Majority Floor Leader performs all the duties of the Majority Floor Leader when he or she is absent.
+The Assistant Majority Floor Leader performs all the duties of the Majority Floor Leader when the Assistant Majority Floor leader is absent.

 The Sergeant-at-Arms attends all meeting and takes care of the chambers as proscribed by the Aldermen.